JHBCS/assignment-0-intro-to-github-KechiERROR/README.md

-# :wave: The Basics of GitHub, For Daniel
+# :wave: The Basics of GitHub, For Daniel!

 ## 🤓 Course overview and learning outcomes